-- 8.05 Ecological Protection: Based on information provided in the Notification, Site Investigation or any other source, if a release of hazardous materials has the potential to adversely impact an environmentally sensitive area, then the Director may require the following, including but not limited to: - A. An Ecological Risk Assessment, conducted in accordance with EPA/630/R-92/001, February 1992, Framework for Ecological Risk Assessment, or functional equivalent.
-The Ecological Risk Assessment shall be conducted only after Department review and approval of an Ecological Risk Assessment Workplan; and - B. An Ecological Risk Assessment Report, which proposes remedial objectives demonstrated to mitigate any risks to the impacted media identified in the Ecological Risk Assessment.
+- 8.05 Ecological Protection: Based on information provided in the Notification, Site Investigation or any other source, if a Release of Hazardous Materials has the potential to adversely impact an Environmentally Sensitive Area, then the Director may require the following, including but not limited to: - A. An Ecological Risk Assessment, conducted in accordance with EPA/630/R-92/001, February 1992, Framework for Ecological Risk Assessment, or functional equivalent.
+The Ecological Risk Assessment shall be conducted only after Department review and approval of an Ecological Risk Assessment Workplan, submitted in both hard copy and electronic format (as specified by the Department); and

+B. An Ecological Risk Assessment Report, submitted in both hard copy and electronic format (as specified by the Department), which proposes remedial objectives demonstrated to mitigate any risks to the impacted media identified in the Ecological Risk Assessment.
 Soil objectives which result from the Ecological Risk Assessment Report shall be considered Method 3 Soil Objectives.